 • Interactive SOS

-• Send and receive text messages from the device
+• Send and receive photo and voice messages from the device

 Traksat Platform Capabilities